albinahlback/libmd407/README.md

 # MD407 Utils Library

-This library contains a collection of utilities and helpful functions, data structures, macros, etc.
+This library contains a collection of utilities and helpful functions, data structures, macros, etc. for MD407 computers used at the Machine Oriented Programming course at Chalmers University of Technology.

 ## Usage

-Include the headers like: `#include <md407/debug.h`, and link the desired stuff.
+Include the headers like: `#include <md407/debug.h>`, and link the desired stuff.

 ### Example
 ```c